rinshadm/payments_engine/readme.md

 - Whitespaces are possible in each cell of the CSV.
 - Input file will be in valid CSV format.
 Otherwise, engine will panic.
 - Data type in each cell of CSV will be valid.
 Otherwise, engine will panic.
+- Transaction type can be case-insensitive.
+They will be converted to lowercase upon deserialization.
 - Only deposits can be disputed.
 - No further transaction will be possible on locked accounts.
 - It is possible that an account can end up with negative available/total amount.